Medicines for face pain

 How do medicines act?

-Basically, all act by numbing the brain (Central nervous system ).
-The intention is to reduce reactivity of the Trigeminal nerve, but no medicine can act on just one nerve.
+Basically, all act by numbing the brain.
+The intent is to reduce reactivity of the trigeminal nerve, but no medicine can act on just one nerve.
 It therefore acts on the entire nervous system, numbing it.
 This is the primary reason for the major side-effects of medication.

 So, for most people, medication is the first line of treatment.
-Most of them are off-label for the treatment of facial pain (Trigeminal Neuralgia).
+Most of them are off-label for the treatment of facial pain.
 Most patients need to adjust the medication with varying combinations and dosages to get the best pain relief effect with minimal side-effects.

 The following video describes the typical journey of a patient who has started having facial pain on one side of the face: